 The Company is committed to providing information and communication accessible to persons with disabilities.
 We will ensure that communication and information are accessible and are in accessible formats that meet the needs of persons with disabilities.

-The Company will take the following steps to ensure that all new websites and content conform to WCAG 2.0, Level A by January 1, 2014 and WCAG 2.0, Level AA by January 1, 2021.
+The Company has taken the following steps to ensure that all new websites and content conform to WCAG 2.0, Level A and WCAG 2.0, Level AA by January 1, 2021.

-The Company will take the following steps to ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015 and that all publicly available information is made accessible upon request by January 1, 2016.
+The Company has taken the following steps to ensure existing feedback processes are accessible to people with disabilities upon request and that all publicly available information is made accessible upon request.

 The Company is committed to fair and accessible employment practices.
 This includes providing accessibility across all stages of the employment cycle.

-The Company will take the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process by January 1, 2016.
+The Company has taken the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process.

-The Company will take the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability by January 1, 2016.
+The Company has taken the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees who have been absent due to a disability.

-- Provide individual accommodation in a format that takes into consideration the employee’s accessible needs.
+• Provide individual accommodation in a format that takes into consideration the employee’s accessible.

-We will take the following steps to ensure the accessibility needs of employees with disabilities are taken into account when using the performance management process, career development and redeploying employees with disabilities by January 1, 2016.
+We have taken the following steps to ensure the accessibility needs of employees with disabilities are taken into account when using the performance management process, career development and redeploying employees with disabilities.

-The Company will provide individualized workplace emergency response information to Employees who have a disability, if the disability is such that the individualized information is necessary, and if the Company is aware of the need for accommodation due to the Employee’s disability.
+The Company will provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary, and if the Company is aware of the need for accommodation due to the employee’s disability.
 The Company will provide this information as soon as practicable after becoming aware of the need for accommodation.
-Where the Employee requires assistance, the Company will, with the consent of the Employee, provide the workplace emergency response information to the person designated by the Company to provide
+Where the employee requires assistance, the Company will, with the consent of the employee, provide the workplace emergency response information to the person designated by the Company to provide assistance to the employee.

 DESIGN OF PUBLIC SPACES STANDARDS